LukasHuth/TeacherList/README.md

 - **classes_trim_at**: Sets the offset where the classes will be considerred to be too long and will be trimmed down with `...`.
 Default value is 13, meaning `13G,13B,13E,13D` will be `13G,13B,13...`
+- **convert_moved_room**: Determines whether the moved should be converted to just show the new room or if the whole string with the old room should be shown aswell.
+Default value is true, meaning only the new room is shown.

 ### Example usage